marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 require any modification to existing QUIC stacks.
 In particular, it does not necessitate the negotiation of the extension defined in this document.

-For address discovery to work, QUIC and ICE need to use the same UDP socket Since this requires demultiplexing of QUIC and STUN packets, the QUIC bit cannot be greased as described in {{!RFC9287}}.
+For address discovery to work, QUIC and ICE need to use the same UDP socket.
+Since this requires demultiplexing of QUIC and STUN packets, the QUIC bit cannot be greased as described in {{!RFC9287}}.

 Once ICE has completed, the client immediately initiates a normal QUIC handshake using the server's address from the nominated address pair.
-The ICE connectivity checks should have created the necessary NAT bindings for the client's first flight to reach the server, and for the server's first flight to reach the client.
+The ICE connectivity checks should have created the necessary NAT bindings for the client's first flight to reach the server and for the server's first flight to reach the client.

 # NAT Traversal using the NAT Traversal QUIC Extension